 shared interest, identity, or ideals.

-These meetings invite us to take a look at how the choices we make have an impact on ourselves and the wider world.
+These occasional meetings invite us to take a look at how the choices we make have an impact on ourselves and the wider world.
 Events include meditation, dharma discussion, dinners, and hikes.
 Feel free to bring your own ideas!
 Email to join the mailing list for this group.